 You’re driving home on I-35 when an 18-wheeler crosses the median and strikes head-on.
 Three days later you wake up in the ICU to a serious head injury and spinal damage that may confine you to a wheelchair.

 A catastrophic injury rewrites your life.
-Hasbrook & Hasbrook Personal Injury Lawyers help Oklahoma City families pursue every dollar these claims support: future surgeries, lost earning capacity, and long-term care.
+The Hasbrook & Hasbrook personal injury team helps Oklahoma City families pursue every dollar these claims support: future surgeries, lost earning capacity, and long-term care.
 Call (405) 605-2426 for a free consultation.

 Key Takeaways